 Downton Abbey may have ignited a new age in cinema, proving going to the movies can still be a magical experience.
-The Downton Abbey movie (written by creator Julian Fellowes) is glamourous, nostalgic, funny, romantic, clever, heartbreaking, and entertaining.
+The Downton Abbey movie (written by creator Julian Fellowes) is glamourous, nostalgic, funny, romantic, witty, heartbreaking, and entertaining.
 It’s everything you expect to see in an excellent period flick.
 Will it make complete sense if you haven’t seen the TV show?
 Maybe not.
-But it’s not hard to follow and even Downton newbies in the audience were entertained.
+But it’s not hard to follow and even entertained Downton newbies in the audience.
 But what made the film ultimately so special was the experience itself.

 While movie night used to be something to get dressed up for, the magic of the movies has dwindled in recent years.
-Now, it’s more fun to watch a movie in the comfort of your home than spend fifteen dollars to see another remake.
+Now, it’s more fun to watch a movie in the comfort of your home than spend fifteen dollars on seeing another remake.

-But the recent release of the Downton Abbey movie demonstrates Hollywood still has a little bit of magic left, if producers don’t “obliviate” into mindless filmmaking hacks, that is.
+But the recent release of the Downton Abbey movie demonstrates that Hollywood still has a little bit of magic left if producers don’t “obliviate” into mindless filmmaking hacks.
 Perhaps the movie industry can take note of Downton’s success and find a way to mirror it.

 By giving people quality content and by making movies “feel” like an event again, “movie magic” (not to be misconstrued with fantasy magic or the accumulation of ticket sales) could make a comeback.